EnhancedOrgService – Enterprise-grade ServiceClient | Mage Series

 Simply, request a service from the pool, use it, and then dispose to return it to the pool.

-This method might not fit the development style of some teams; check the ‘implicit’ method below, instead.
+This method might not fit the development style of some teams; check the ‘implicit’ method above, instead.

 using (var service = pool.GetService()) { // code }